 General McClellan is actually excellent when it comes to organizing the army and selecting good commanders, but he's terrible in the field.
 (Hence the lament of one soldier that "McClellan brought superior forces to Antietam, but he also brought himself.")

-General Burnside is a genial man and a decent general under someone else's command, but he's a poor strategist and leads the army to disaster in the Battle of Fredricksburg.
+General Burnside is a genial man and a decent general under someone else's command, and unlike the others understands very well his own shortcomings, but his lack of strategic imagination and rigid adherence to the initial plan leads the army to disaster in the Battle of Fredricksburg.

 General Hooker is a Miles Gloriosus who seems more concerned about how well he can boast than effective strategy and flames out at the Battle of Chancellorsville.